Ellona Santiago: 2013

 On November 13, Ellona sang "I Wanna Dance With Somebody (Who Loves Me)" by Whitney Houston.
 During this performance Ellona slipped on the stage but recovered well.
 She received mixed reviews from the panel with judge Simon Cowell calling the first half of the performance absolutely mad, while female judges Kelly Rowland and Paulina Rubio praised her for her powerhouse vocals.
 During the results show on November 14, Ellona was announced safe.

 Ellona performed "Burn" by Ellie Goulding for the fourth live show on November 20.
 She received negative comments from the judges, with Simon Cowell telling Ellona that she had lost her originality and it was as if he was watching an actress.

 For "Big Band Night" (November 27), Ellona sang "Mamma Knows Best" by Jessie J. Ellona dedicated her performance to her sister, Julie Rose, who was diagnosed with stage 4 cancer.
 Ellona received high praise and standing ovations from all 4 judges.
 Simon Cowell praised Ellona, stating that her performance was a game changer and that she may very well win the whole show.
 Her mentor Demi Lovato agreed with Simon, stating that she always believed that Ellona could win.
 At the end of the night, judges Kelly Rowland, Paulina Rubio, and Demi Lovato announced Ellona as their choice for the top 3 for this week, and Simon Cowell voiced his opinion that Ellona's performance was the best of the night.
 On November 28, Ellona was announced safe.

 Santiago sang "Applause" and If I Were a Boy" on the sixth live show.
 Ellona received positive feedback for both of her performances.
 Simon Cowell told Ellona after her performance of "Applause" that she really is into win the competition.
 On December 5, Ellona was eliminated as the act with the lowest number of votes.
 Judges Kelly Rowland, Paulina Rubio, and Demi Lovato were all shocked by the elimination, with Ellona's mentor Demi stating that "there has been a couple of contestants that have been sent home when they shouldn't have...
 Ellona is definitely one of them...
 She could've won this show."
 After being announced as a front runner to win, Ellona's elimination was deemed as one of the most shocking eliminations in the show's history.
-Ellona placed 6th out of the 16 contestants on the show.